Unity-Technologies/Unity-Robotics-Hub/tutorials/message_visualization/default_viz_suite.md

     You can click and drag the edges of the UI to adjust the size and placement of the topic's window.
 Additionally, the `Viz` is being drawn and updated in the scene as the rosbag plays!
 However, you'll notice that it's hard to see from this camera distance--move onto the next step to begin customizing this visualization.

-1. Exit Play mode.
-Find the `Odometry Default Visualizer` component in the Inspector by expanding the `DefaultVisualizationSuite` GameObject in the scene Hierarchy and selecting the `Nav` child (for nav_msgs).
+10. Exit Play mode.
+In the scene Hierarchy, expand the `DefaultVisualizationSuite`.
+Select the `Nav` child object (for nav_msgs).
+In its Inspector window, scroll down until you find the `Odometry Default Visualizer`.

     Increase the `Thickness` to `0.1`, and change the color--we chose yellow (and don't forget to increase the color's Alpha value to 1!).